Groups and bodies

 By default, it adds three degrees of freedom: Two for the center point position, one for the angular increment.

-The offset and handling of the solid model work just like in the linear array group.
+Offset, handling of the solid model and multiple source groups work just like in the linear array group.

 Fillet / Chamfer